-The Company would consider transactions to be in the ordinary course of business which include those that form part of the revenue from operations, the costs of goods / products sold and the normal expenses incurred for operating the business uninterruptedly or part of capital asset like replacement / maintenance of fixed assets (considering the business rationale and without any complicated terms and conditions as compared to transactions with independent third parties) A transaction proposed to be disclosed as part of other income or other expenses, exceptional or extraordinary may generally be assessed on a case to case basis as to whether they could be considered to be in the ordinary course of business.
+The Company would consider transactions to be in the ordinary course of business which include those that form part of the revenue from operations, the costs of goods / products sold and the normal expenses incurred for operating the business uninterruptedly or part of capital asset like replacement / maintenance of fixed assets (considering the business rationale and without any complicated terms and conditions as compared to transactions with independent third parties)

+A transaction proposed to be disclosed as part of other income or other expenses, exceptional or extraordinary may generally be assessed on a case to case basis as to whether they could be v.
+Size and volume of transaction.

+considered to be in the ordinary course of business.